Earn Your Master of Health Administration (MHA) Degree Online

 This program will allow you to:

-- Complete your MHA in as few as two years: Take two courses per term, enroll every term and be on your way to career progress.
+- Complete your MHA in less than two years: Take two courses per term, enroll every term and be on your way to career progress.

-- Juggle career, family and education: All graduate health administration courses are offered in 12-week terms.
-Courses start four times a year – in February, May, August and November – making it easy to study on your schedule.
+- Juggle career, family, and education: All graduate health administration courses are offered in 10-week terms.
+Courses start five times a year – in January, March, May, August, and October– making it easy to study on your schedule.

 - Enjoy flexibility, with structure and support: Submit weekly assignments and interact live with your instructors and classmates via distance-learning technology.